 Oophorectomy is typically performed in a hospital under general anesthesia.
 You may need to stop eating or taking certain medicines before surgery.
 Recovery varies from person to person.
 Some people may need to stay in the hospital for a few days after the surgery.2

 Since an oophorectomy impacts the ability to have biological children in the future, you may want to discuss options for preserving your fertility with your doctor before surgery.2

 Oophorectomy may not be the right option for all people with HR+ breast cancer.
 Other options may include:3,4

 - Chemotherapy, which often causes menstruation to stop and may induce menopause

-- Hormone therapy with luteinizing hormone-releasing hormone (LHRH) agonists, which blocks the hormone that is released by the pituitary gland to trigger the ovaries to produce estrogen
+- Hormone therapy with luteinizing hormone-releasing hormone (LHRH) agonists, which blocks hormones released by the pituitary gland that trigger the ovaries to produce estrogen

 - Hormone therapy with an anti-estrogen like tamoxifen, which blocks estrogen receptors